-Because Trello boards live online, it's easy to use them for exchanging ideas with your teammates and capturing them in real time, especially when combined with a voice or video call.
+Because Trello boards live online, it's easy to use them for exchanging ideas with your remote teammates and capturing them in real-time as if you were in-person, especially when combined with a voice or video call.

 Let's step through a few brainstorming techniques and look at how to do them with Trello.

 First, create a Trello board and add your teammates to it.
 Next, decide how you want to use lists to structure your board.
-In cases where we're focused on a relatively narrow topic (e.g., the headline for this blog post), I like to create a list for each person, then create new lists later on as we group similar ideas together.
+In cases where we're focused on a relatively narrow topic (e.g., the headline for this blog post), I like to create a list for each team member, then create new in-depth lists later on as we group similar ideas together.

 Other times, it helps to set the board up with lists that represent sub-themes.
 For example, when the Jira team brainstormed ideas for this quarter's blog posts, we set up lists for ideas related to Git, agile, continuous delivery, and DevOps.

 Once brainstorming begins, each idea gets its own card in the appropriate list.
-Everyone participating can move cards between lists, re-order the cards, or comment on them.
+Everyone remote participant can move cards between lists, re-order the cards, or comment on them.
 You can add labels to further categorize the cards, too.

 Tip: Try the Voting Power-Up.
 That way, you can use the "add member" function to assign cards for follow-up instead.

-I know, I know: if you had a penny for every time you heard about "disrupting"...
-Hear me out, though.
-"Disrupt" is the name of an advanced brainstorming technique we use at Atlassian.
-You warm up with some basic brainstorming, then do several rounds where you introduce constraints that force your brain out of its usual neuro-pathways.
+Despite its negatively connotated name, "Disrupt" is the name of an advanced brainstorming technique we use at Atlassian.
+Our remote team warms up with a basic brainstorm, then does several rounds where we introduce constraints that force our brains out of their usual neuro-pathways.

-To use this technique in a distributed context, start by setting up a Trello board with lists for each round of brainstorming.
+To use this technique remotely, start by setting up a Trello board with lists for each round of brainstorming.
 During each round, you'll build out that list with ideas – again, one idea per card.

 Tip: Add a card at the top of each list explaining what that round will focus on and summarizing the instructions so it's easy for everyone to refer to.